 Problems the program promises to solve

-Adrienne promises that the Brain Training for Dogs can solve dozens of behavioral problems on your pet.
+Adrienne promises that the Brain Training for Dogs can solve dozens of behavioural problems on your pet.
 This includes but not limited to the following:

 🐕Digging and aggressive chewing